markholster/etm/etm-public/etm-documentation/docs/administrating/cluster.md

 Retries on conflict | The number of retries before an insert or update query will fail.
 Query timeout | The timeout in milliseconds for queries to Elasticsearch.

+### Remote clusters
+Enterprise Telemetry Monitor is capable of searching through different Elasticsearch clusters.
+This might be useful when you have multiple datacenters with their own Enterprise Telemetry Monitor instances.
+To create a single overview of all events in all datacenters you can connect an Enterprise Telemetry Monitor instance to remote Elasticsearch instances.
+Remote clusters will be used in the context of [Searching](../searching/README.md), [Visualizations](../visualizations/README.md) and [Signals](../signals/README.md).

+To add a remote cluster to the running Enterprise Telemetry Monitor instance click on the *Add cluster* link.
+This adds a row in the Remote cluster table.
+You must give the remote cluster a unique name.
+When you enable the *Cluster wide* option, Enterprise Telemetry Monitor will manage the connections to the remote cluster for you.
+To be able to connect to the remote cluster it needs at least one seed of the remote host.
+All Elasticsearch instances of the local cluster should be able to connect to all nodes in the remote cluster!
+When a cluster cannot be reached Enterprise Telemetry Monitor will not log any warning.
+The cluster will be ignored without a warning.

+When you disable the *Cluster wide* option, Enterprise Telemetry Monitor will not configure anything for you.
+You need to configure the remote cluster alias in the elasticsearch.yml files yourself.
+The only thing you need to tell Enterprise Telemetry Monitor is the cluster name you configured in Elasticsearch.
+This option gives you more flexibility over which nodes are capable of connecting to the remote cluster.

+For mor information on Elasticsearch configuration of remote clusters browse to <https://www.elastic.co/guide/en/elasticsearch/reference/7.x/modules-remote-clusters.html>.

 ## Persisting settings
 Name | Description
 --- | ---